agiletiger/soft-delete-triggers/README.md

 - Extremely easy to use
 - Database agnostic (WIP, working for MySQL now)
 - Integrates with Umzug and any othe library for running migrations with sequelize
-- CLI to generate triggers for existing database (WIP)
+- CLI to generate triggers for existing database

 ## Use Cases: